yongsyongs/NumpySkeletonVisulizer/README.md

 - function to adjust the length of __each__ skeleton.
 - function to render lines by connecting each joint by the user.

-This project uses NuGetForUnity and NumSharp.
+This project uses additional packages: NuGetForUnity and NumSharp.